apache/trafficserver/doc/reference/configuration/records.config.en.rst

 For example: if you specify ``User-agent``, then Traffic Server caches all the different user-agent versions of documents it encounters.

-.. ts:confvar:: CONFIG proxy.config.http.cache.vary_default_images STRING NULL
+.. ts:cv:: CONFIG proxy.config.http.cache.vary_default_images STRING NULL
    :reloadable:

    The header on which Traffic Server varies for images.

-.. ts:confvar:: CONFIG proxy.config.http.cache.vary_default_other STRING NULL
+.. ts:cv:: CONFIG proxy.config.http.cache.vary_default_other STRING NULL
    :reloadable:

    The header on which Traffic Server varies for anything other than text and images.